alexandre-lelain/nocode-nobug/src/pages/react-and-reactdom/index.md

 However, the API might seem a bit verbose at first glance, and that's the reason why React is usually used within [JSX](https://en.reactjs.org/docs/introducing-jsx.html).
 This is the API React developers use most of the time when coding the UIs.

-Basically, JSX is just syntaxic sugar, to take leverage of the declarativity React offers.
+Basically, JSX is just syntaxic sugar, to leverage the declarativity React offers.
 Note that you can perfectly use React without JSX, and create the UI views using their API to [create elements](https://en.reactjs.org/docs/react-api.html#creating-react-elements).

 That encapsulation is the **highest-level API** of React, and is focused on the **developer experience**.